 Your new breast may feel firmer and look rounder or flatter than your other breast.
 The new breast may not have the same shape as your breast did before it was removed.
-Breast reconstruction cannot restore normal feeling to your breast, but in time, some feeling may return.
+Breast reconstruction with an implant won't restore normal feeling to your breast.
 It may take several months for your breast to heal.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.

-Enter J783 in the search box to learn more about "Breast Reconstruction With Expander or Implant: What to Expect at Home."
+Enter J783 in the search box to learn more about "Breast Implant Surgery for Breast Reconstruction: What to Expect at Home".